Congratulations! You’ve received an offer! But what do you do if someone offers you well below your asking price?

-If you want to reject the offer with no counter whatsoever, we recommend that you do this in writing, including a short, genuine statement as to how you arrived at the asking price, and why your property is worth the price.
-You should also leave the door open by asking permission to contact the buyer in future should there be any change in situation.
+If you want to reject the offer with no counter whatsoever, we recommend you do so in writing.
+Include a short, genuine statement why you arrived at the asking price, and why your property is worth it.

-Hopefully by now you’re feeling a little more confident about the sale process.
-If you haven’t already, don’t forget to check out our other videos on offers and negotiations, or visit us at propertynow.com.au for more expert advice.
+We hope you now feel a little more confident about responding to offers.
+Don’t forget to check out our other videos on offers and negotiations for more detailed information, or visit us at propertynow.com.au for more expert advice.